c0d3rman/DrBot/README.md

-# DrBot - a points-to-ban Reddit moderation bot
+# DrBot - A modular Reddit bot to cure your moderation woes.

-DrBot is a reddit bot that automatically monitors a subreddit and tracks removals.
-Each removal of a user's submission gives that user a certain number of points, and once their points hit some threshold, the bot takes action, either by notifying the mods or automatically banning the user.
+DrBot is a modular reddit bot framework for automatically performing moderation tasks.
+It allows you to command a small army of Botlings to do things like:

+- Tracking user rule violations to identify and/or ban repeat offenders
+- Giving users a list of the removals that got them banned
+- Adding mobile-compatible links to all your modmails
+- Telling you when the admins do something on your sub
+- Keeping your old-reddit and new-reddit sidebars in sync
+- Enforcing special user flair requirements across your sub
+- Detecting and warning about cases of self-moderation
+- Placing special restrictions on post flair based on the day of the week

+You can also build your own Botlings to do anything you want, with automatically managed settings, wiki-synced storage, easy access to Streams of new comments/posts/modmail/other stuff, and more.

+Subreddits take a lot of work to run and most could benefit from automation, but each sub has its own set of particular tasks and requirements.
+DrBot aims to be a one-stop shop for building and customizing the perfect bot for any sub with minimal coding.

 A script that runs DrBot might look like this: